aimee-3/cosc123-demo/report.md

 # This is the title

-this is just random text in the body

 ## This is a level 2 heading

 If you want to use **bold** text, just surround the word with double star

+if you want to *italicise*, just surround the word with single star

 ### This is a level three heading